 General

-Hooded Merganser: Small merganser with black head, neck, and back, and white underparts with two black bars on side of breast; flanks are red-brown.
-Distinct crest shows large white patch when raised and white stripe extending backwards from the eye when lowered.
-Eyes are bright yellow and bill is dark gray.
-Wings are dark with white shoulder patches visible in flight.
-Female has bushy brown crest, gray upper breast and flanks, white markings on wings, and dull yellow eyes.
-The upper bill is dark brown and the lower bill is dark yellow.
-Juvenile is similar to female but may lack crest and has darker eyes.
-Eclipse male resembles female but is darker and has bright yellow eyes and gray bill.
+Hooded Merganser: A small merganser with a black head, neck and back; white underparts with two black bars on side of breast; red-brown flanks.
+Distinct crest shows large white patch when raised and white stripe extending backwards from eye when lowered; bright yellow eyes; dark gray bill.
+Wings are dark with white shoulder patches.
+Female has bushy brown crest, gray upper breast and flanks, white markings on wings, dull yellow eyes.
+Upper bill is dark brown; dark yellow lower bill.
+Juvenile similar to female; may lack crest; darker eyes.

 Range and Habitat